netj/3x/README.md

 The *run directory*, whose path relative to the repository root is the run identifier, records all data that goes into and comes out of the single execution of that run.

 #### Queue
-*Queue* is a list of runs where 3X keeps track of its execution order of remaining `PLANNED` runs and the history of finished runs.
+*Queue* is a list of runs where 3X keeps track of its execution order of the remaining `PLANNED` runs and the history of finished runs.
-It is the point of control of execution, and can be used to organize runs into smaller groups.
+It is the point of control of execution, and multiple queues can be used to organize runs into smaller groups.
 You can *start a queue* to execute runs that have been or will be added to the queue, and *stop the queue* to abort any executing runs in it.

 #### Target